Additional Information

 A Brief Glossary

-GCM (Global climate model, aka climate model, general circulation model) – A complex math- and computer-based simulator of the climate system (atmosphere, oceans, ice sheets, land surface) that uses both fundamental physical laws and observed relationships to model the evolution of climate over time and space.
-GCMs that also include biogeochemical cycling (e.g., carbon cycle) are called Earth system models, or ESMs.
+Climate model – A complex math- and computer-based simulator of the climate system (atmosphere, oceans, ice sheets, land surface) that uses both fundamental physical laws and observed relationships to model the evolution of climate over time and space.
+Climate models that also include biogeochemical cycling (e.g., carbon cycle) are also referred to as Earth system models, or ESMs.

 Emissions scenario – A potential trajectory of greenhouse gas emissions and concentrations over the next century given particular societal choices; a simulation (projection) of the future by a climate model is driven by a particular emissions scenario (see RCP, SSP)

-RCP (Representative Concentration Pathway) – One of a set of emissions scenarios associated with a specified “climate forcing” (excess energy retained in the Earth system), used in CMIP5 and CMIP6, see below.
+RCP (Representative Concentration Pathway) – One of a set of emissions scenarios associated with a specified “climate forcing” (excess energy retained in the Earth system), used to drive the simulations from CMIP5 climate models.

-SSP (Shared Socioeconomic Pathway) – A scenario of future population, policy, economic growth, and technology that is compatible with one or more RCPs, used in CMIP6, in tandem with RCPs.
+SSP (Shared Socioeconomic Pathway) – A broad scenario of future population, policy, economic growth, and technology, that in conjunction with a specific emissions trajectory (see RCP) was used to drive the simulations from CMIP6 climate models.

 Primer on climate models and projections